the-human-colossus-foundation/oca-spec/docs/specification/README.md

 Unit Framing Overlays focus on the units used in schemas, mapping them to standardized units in external vocabularies like UCUM.
 Precision is paramount here, and only SKOS is permitted to ensure that quantitative data remains accurate and reliable.

-There can be multiple unit framing overlays within a single bundle, one for each specific external context source (such as a single unit ontology or vocabulary aka 'frame_id').
-There can be only one overlay per unique 'frame_id'.
+There can be multiple unit framing overlays within a single bundle, one for each specific external context source (such as a single unit ontology or vocabulary aka `frame_id`).
+There can be only one overlay per unique `frame_id`.

 For each unique unit that appears in the schema there can be only one unit_framing term.
 This term must be skos:exactMatch and only skos:exactMatch is allowed (no other skos terms).
 This is because units are often associated with quantitative data and it is necessary to preserve accuracy and to use units reported to transform data.